borntofrappe/game-development/08 Pokemon/README.md

 - graphical user interfaces, or GUIs, presenting information in panels, text boxes

 - RPG mechanics, like damage, experience points

+## Project structure

+The game is developed in increments, but the folder describes other demos to introduce relevant concepts.
+Consider for instance `StateStack`.

 ## Resources